-As each OKR belongs to an individual owner, OKRs can help establish leadership around DE&I objectives.
-DE&I OKRs keep leaders accountable for their DE&I goals, ensuring that DE&I isn’t just lip service to keep people happy.
+As each OKR belongs to an individual owner, each DE&I OKR can help establish leadership around DE&I objectives.
+They keep leaders accountable for their DE&I goals, ensuring that DE&I isn’t just lip service to keep people happy.
 Instead, leaders must show results when spearheading DE&I OKRs and advancing DE&I in the workplace.

 You need a solid communication strategy to successfully implement DE&I across your organization.
 Effectively communicating with teams and individuals in your company is vital to internal alignment, ensuring everyone is on track and up to date with DE&I developments.
 Using clear and concise DE&I OKRs, you can clarify what your organization is striving to achieve.
 This way, teams and individuals can work separately (but in alignment) to ensure DE&I goals are achieved.

 Integrating DE&I in the workplace via DE&I OKRs requires a community of invested employees, where joint efforts contribute to a DE&I culture.
 DE&I OKRs can help your employees visualize what they need to do and how close they are to achieving their objectives.
 This keeps them motivated and engaged as they see how their efforts play a part in DE&I goals.